AugustoEst/gazetrack/README.md

 Extract **GazeTrack** to your _Processing\libraries_ folder.

-Make sure your Tobii EyeX is installed, pluged in and the Eye Tracking feature is enabled.
+Make sure your Tobii EyeX is installed, plugged in and the Eye Tracking feature is enabled.

 Run *GazeTrackEyeXGazeStream\GazeTrackEyeXGazeStream.exe*